MrDanPotter/suno-note-taker/README.md

    - Vocals, Timing, Overall Vibe

 2. **Rating Process**:
-   - Click any category button to open a rating modal
+   - Click any category button to add it to the song card
-   - Use the slider to select a score from 0-5
+   - Use the inline slider to adjust the score from 0-5 with 0.1 precision
-   - Click "Add Rating" to save
+   - Scores update in real-time as you move the slider
+   - Delete ratings using the × button on each rating component

 3. **Multiple Verses/Bridges**:
    - Verse and Bridge buttons remain active after rating
-   - Click again to rate the next verse/bridge (Verse 2, Bridge 2, etc.)
+   - Click again to add the next verse/bridge (Verse 2, Bridge 2, etc.)
+   - Each verse/bridge gets its own rating slider

-4. **Category Completion**:
+4. **Inline Interface**:
-   - Once rated, category buttons show green with the score
-   - Other categories remain available until rated
-   - Delete ratings using the × button in the category scores section
+   - All rating sliders are visible directly on the song card
+   - No modal popups - everything is accessible at a glance
+   - Decimal precision (0.1) for fine-tuned scoring

 ### Scoring System